LiterallyTheOne/my_posts/5_decorator_in_python.md

 ## Introduction

-You might have seen `@something` before a function in python and ask yourself, what does that mean.
+You might have seen `@something` before a function in Python and ask yourself, what does that mean?
 These `@something`s are called `decorator`s.
 We use a `decorator` to modify a function without changing it.